aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 ### Step 1.3: Create OpenAI API Key Secret

-If you do not already have an OpenAPI key, get your API key from: https://platform.openai.com/account/api-keys
+If you do not already have an OpenAI key, get your API key from: https://platform.openai.com/account/api-keys

 ```bash
 # Create the secret and capture the ARN